-August is the start of the beekeeping year for us, different “years” start at different times.
-There’s the calendar year, the financial year and then the beekeeping year – not that you’re likely to find a beekeeping calendar anywhere that I know of!
+August is the start of the beekeeping year for us, different ‘years’ start at different times.
+There’s the calendar year, the financial year, and then the beekeeping year – not that you’re likely to find a beekeeping calendar anywhere that I know of!
 Winter in the Riverland gives way to sunnier warmer days and this kicks the almond trees into gear which sees the pearly white almond blossoms begin to open.
 Almonds attract most of the available beehives from around the country.
 Beekeepers make their respective journeys into the almond groves where the bees relish the nutritious pollen of the almond flowers.
 I love August because the beekeepers usually start the year on a positive note.
 There’s a great sense of camaraderie as they catch up over a couple of weeks when they bring their bees into the Riverland.

-At Beechworth Honey we take most of our hives into the almonds as it gives them a fabulous start to the season providing perfect conditions for breeding which makes for strong healthy hives for the rest of the honey producing season.
+At Beechworth Honey, we take most of our hives into the almonds as it gives them a fabulous start to the season providing perfect conditions for breeding which makes for strong healthy hives for the rest of the honey-producing season.
 If the bees weren’t in almonds they would still be shivering and trying to stay warm around Beechworth.
 The winter does not offer any opportunities for pollen or nectar at this time of the year and the hive exists on stores of honey left on the hive at the end of Autumn.

-We’re always amazed as we travel through the Riverland on the border between NSW and Victoria by all the additional planting’s of almonds.
+We’re always amazed as we travel through the Riverland on the border between NSW and Victoria by all the additional plantings of almonds.
 These plantings require more and more hives of bees for pollination and I can’t help but worry sometimes as to where all the bees will come from in the future as we see more horticultural developments designed to feed our growing population.

-I have to admit that the impacts of climate change, drought and intensified agricultural landscapes have me concerned.
+I have to admit that the impacts of climate change, drought, and intensified agricultural landscapes have me concerned.